BRIEF-Moody's continues Fortescue Metals Group's review for possible downgrade

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Sept 18 Fortescue Metals Group Limited and FMG Resources (August 2006) Pty Ltd
+Sept 04 Fortescue Metals Group Limited & FMG Resources (August 2006) Pty Ltd.

-* Moody's continues its review for possible downgrade of the Ba3 corporate family rating of Fortescue Metals Group Limited (Fortescue) and the Ba3 senior unsecured rating of FMG Resources (August 2006) Pty Ltd.
+* Moody's has today announced that it is continuing its review for possible downgrade of the Ba3 corporate family rating of Fortescue Metals Group Limited (Fortescue) and the Ba3 senior unsecured rating of FMG Resources (August 2006) Pty Ltd.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan